zzufx/zzuf-maps/README.md

 ### maps
 This is a collection of maps I've worked on where I had complete or the biggest share of creative input.
 This folder contains maps for Minecraft versions 1.8 and 1.21, some maps having variants of themselves for both versions.

 The following maps can be found in this repo.
+All maps come with their XML configuration files.
 Maps with variants have the "main" map in **bold**.

 | Name | Gamemode(s) | Notes |
 | ---- | ---- | ---- |